langurmonkey/gaiasky/docs/Data-catalogs-formats.rst

 Each ``"loader"`` contains the classes that will load the list of files under the corresponding ``"files"`` property.
 Obviously, each loader needs to know how to load the provided files.

+As of version ``2.1.0``, any descriptor file with the format ``autoload-*.json`` dropped into the data folder will be loaded by default without need to be referenced from any of the properties.

 .. figure:: img/gaiasky_loading.svg
    :alt: Gaia Sky data loading diagram